Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 Can VENDOR.Drive serve as a temporary power solution or emergency power system?

 The design intent includes temporary power solution scenarios and emergency power system deployment — situations where grid access is unavailable, disrupted, or impractical.
-As a deployable power system, VENDOR.Drive is designed to bring a professional-grade power layer on-site, on-demand.
+As a deployable power configuration, VENDOR.Drive is designed to bring a professional-grade power layer on-site, on-demand.
 At the current stage, this remains a design intent within the validation-stage platform context.

 Why are detailed technical specifications not disclosed here?